srdrsvml1986/NArchitectureTemplate/src/core/Core.Localization.Resource.Yaml.DependencyInjection/README.md

 # NArchitecture.Core.Localization.Resource.Yaml.DependencyInjection

-This library provides dependency injection extensions for YAML-based resource management for localization in kodlama.io projects.
+This library provides dependency injection extensions for YAML-based resource management for localization in serdarsevimli.tr projects.
 The `NArchitecture.Core.Localization.Resource.Yaml.DependencyInjection` package offers utilities to configure and use YAML-based localization services within the dependency injection framework effectively.
 It includes core classes and extensions for integrating YAML-based localization services into the dependency injection container in both clean and union architectures, supporting the configuration and registration of YAML localization services, culture-specific translations, and essential utilities for YAML-based localization dependency injection.

 ## Installation